- Faculty List

 Introductory Applied Statistics Courses: Non-Calculus Based

-U of T Mississauga Statistics courses STA220H5 and STA221H5 are non-calculus entry-level introductions to statistics.
+U of T Mississauga Statistics courses, STA220H5 and STA221H5 are non-calculus entry-level introductions to statistics.
 Rough equivalents to these courses are offered by the Biology, Economics, Psychology and Sociology department.
 These courses are not intended for students planning to pursue a degree in statistics, mathematics, or computer sciences.
+Some departments have changed which statistics courses they allow for program requirements (such as Biology).
 To learn more, please consult with the respective departments.

-U of T Mississauga Statistics courses STA256H5, STA258H5 and STA260H5 form a calculus based introduction to probability and applied statistics.
-These courses are intended for students planning to pursue a degree in statistics, mathematics, or computer science.
+U of T Mississauga Statistics courses STA246H5, STA256H5, STA258H5 and STA260H5 form a calculus-based introduction to probability and applied statistics.
+STA256H5, STA258H5 and STA260H5 are intended for students planning to pursue a degree in statistics, mathematics, or computer science.
 Various other departments accept these courses in place of a non-calculus based introduction to applied statistics course.
+IMPORTANT NOTE: STA246H5 cannot be used towards any program(s) in Applied Statistics or Mathematics.
+This course is intended only for students in Computer Science programs who will not need STA256H5 for other program requirements.
+STA246H5 will not be permitted as a pre-requisite for any other 200+ level STA courses.

 Students should also review the Degree Requirements section prior to selecting courses